 We hope that offering a higher degree of flexibility will enable our service users to access support in a timely manner during this challenging time.

 Resource list to support schools help their children and young people and parents: Click Here

 Resource list to help schools and families/carers to support their children and young people with Autistic Spectrum Conditions during Covid-19 and the return to school click here

 Self-Harm Pathway for schools and colleges

 A resource for supporting children and young people who present with thoughts and behaviours of self-harm.
 Access the pathway here

 The full offer explained

-To book on to any of our training and consultation sessions described below click here.
+To book on to any of our training as described below click here.

 Contact the Emotionally Healthy Children and Young People service

 *Please be aware the Emotionally Healthy Children and Young People service does not cover Vale Royal/Winsford